vito/bass/docs/lit/guide.md

 # guide

 This guide glosses over language semantics in favor of being a quick reference for common tasks.
-If you'd like to learn the language, see \reference{bassics}.
+If you'd like to learn the language, see [#bassics].

 \table-of-contents